AI Bubble Timing: Saturn-Rahu Cycle and the Q4 2026 US Tech Window

 Condition A. NASDAQ Composite OR S&P 500 records at least one single-session move of -3% or worse inside the window.
 A move of -3% in a single trading session is, by historical reference, a once-or-twice-a-year event on these indices during ordinary conditions.
 The base-rate frequency of -3% sessions during equivalent non-signature four-month windows is roughly 0.6 per window.
 The 3.0x lift figure implies the conditional frequency inside the signature is closer to 1.8 per window, materially raising the probability of at least one such session firing.

 Condition B. The Magnificent-7 average (equal-weighted basket of AAPL, MSFT, NVDA, GOOGL, AMZN, META, TSLA) records a peak-to-trough drawdown exceeding 20% during the window.
-A 20% drawdown is the conventional bear-market threshold for a single name or index, and we use it here because the Magnificent-7 are the concentration risk in this cycle.
+A 20% drawdown is the conventional bear-market threshold for a single name or index and we use it here because the Magnificent-7 are the concentration risk in this cycle.
 If the AI valuation cycle resolves as a structural correction rather than a continuation, this is the basket where the correction shows up first.

 If neither condition fires by 31 March 2027, the call is wrong.
-Tempora publishes the retraction, with the engine output for the window recomputed, and the verdict marked as FAILED.
+Tempora publishes the retraction, with the engine output for the window recomputed and the verdict marked as FAILED.
 If either condition fires, the call resolves as MET.
 If both fire, the call resolves as a stronger MET.
 There is no middle ground in the test condition.
-It is binary, and the threshold is stated in writing before the window opens.
+It is binary and the threshold is stated in writing before the window opens.

 Section 5.
 Reconciliation commitment

 Window closes 31 March 2027.
 Reconciliation, in Tempora's discipline, means the article body is updated with the outcome no later than 14 April 2027, fourteen days after window close.
-The update lands in a Section 2 reconciliation block on this article, with the engine output recomputed for the actual events that occurred inside the window, and the verdict (MET or PARTIAL or FAILED) marked clearly at the top of that block.
+The update lands in a Section 2 reconciliation block on this article, with the engine output recomputed for the actual events that occurred inside the window and the verdict (MET or PARTIAL or FAILED) marked clearly at the top of that block.

-Tempora's published discipline, set out in detail at /findings/falsifiable-astrology, is that every forward call closes both loops in public.
+Tempora's published discipline, set out in detail at /findings/reproducible-astrology, is that every forward call closes both loops in public.
 The first loop is the outcome: did a market event of the named threshold fire inside the window?
 The second loop is the mechanism: when we re-run the engine after the window closes, does the chart-side reading we published before the window match the chart-side reading the engine produces with full hindsight?
 Both loops get a public verdict.

 This matters because of a specific incident in our recent corpus.
 The article at /findings/eclipse-nifty published a forward call on the March 2026 double-eclipse window for Nifty 50.
 The window resolved MET on the outcome side.
 But when we re-ran the engine after window close, the mechanism narrative in the original article was wrong on two specifics (the article identified the wrong house axis and the wrong eclipse dates).
-Both errors are now reconciled in Section 2 of that article, and the published reconciliation explicitly states that the directional outcome was right and the chart-side mechanism description was wrong.
+Both errors are now reconciled in Section 2 of that article and the published reconciliation explicitly states that the directional outcome was right and the chart-side mechanism description was wrong.
 A directional call without a correct mechanism is a partial win, not a full one.
 Tempora's commitment is that both states get published, not only the convenient one.

 For this AI bubble window, the same commitment applies.
 If the window resolves MET on the outcome side but the engine re-run shows the mechanism narrative needs correction, both states are published.
 If the window resolves FAILED, the retraction is published with the engine output that should have been read at publish-time.
 The brand position Tempora is staking out is not "we make calls that always land".
-The brand position is "we make calls that are testable, and we publish the verdict either way".
+The brand position is "we make calls that are testable and we publish the verdict either way".

 Frequently asked